dharmeshkakadia/jezifm.github.io/_posts/2016-05-21-extracting-facebook-data.markdown

 graph.facebook.com/{node-id}/{edge-name}
 ```

 To be able to query my friends, the url is `me/friends`.
 But running the command returns only 3 result.
-Based on the summary I should have 555 friends.
+See example below.

 {% highlight json %}
 {